In this blog, we cover everything you need to know about Electronic Data Interchange:

 The EDIFACT EDI standard was created by the UN in 1985 in order to aid with the global reach of technology.
 Interestingly enough, EDIFACT was adopted by the automotive industry, but other industries insisted on remaining with ANSIX12.

-1990s and 2000s
+EDI in the 1990s and 2000s

 By 1991, as many as 12,000 companies were regularly using EDI.
-The Uniform Code Council (UCC) began EDI over the Internet (EDIINT) so it could standardize communications of EDI data over the Internet.
+The Uniform Code Council (UCC) began EDI over the Internet (EDIINT) so it could standardize communications of EDI reporting data over the Internet.

-Now, as we wrap up the year 2019, the importance of a modernized EDI solution has never been greater or more obvious.
-Modernizing your EDI integration positions your company to take on new business and respond quickly to customer and trading partner requests.
+In 2023, the importance of a modernized EDI solution has never been greater or more obvious.
+Modernizing your EDI software positions your company to take on new business and respond quickly to customer and trading partner requests.

 Cleo Integration Cloud elevates your EDI integration processes and streamlines your B2B communications.
-Cleo Integration Cloud helps automate your EDI processes in order to connect, transform, and route your EDI and non-EDI transactions through your ecosystem without piling on the custom code.
+Cleo Integration Cloud helps automate your EDI solutions in order to connect, transform, and route your EDI and non-EDI transactions through your ecosystem without piling on the custom code.

 1Millman, Howard.
 "A Brief History of EDI."
 Info World, pp. 83